If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two are closely matched, the choice often comes down to specifics.

-A clinician might choose fluoxetine for someone who might miss doses or who worries about discontinuation symptoms, since the long half-life makes it more forgiving.
-Fluoxetine can also suit someone with low energy, given its more activating profile.
+A clinician might choose fluoxetine for someone who is likely to miss doses, or who worries about discontinuation symptoms, since the long half-life makes it more forgiving on both counts.
+Fluoxetine can also suit someone whose depression comes with low energy and fatigue, given its more activating profile.
 And fluoxetine is a natural choice when bulimia is part of the picture, since it is the SSRI approved for it.
+Its long half-life is also why it is sometimes used as a bridge when tapering off a shorter-acting antidepressant.

-A clinician might choose sertraline when the target is panic disorder, PTSD, or PMDD, since sertraline is formally approved for those conditions.
-Sertraline is also a reasonable choice when a more neutral activation profile is wanted.
+A clinician might choose sertraline when the target is panic disorder, PTSD, social anxiety, or PMDD, since sertraline is formally approved for those conditions and dosing experience is well established.
+Sertraline is also a reasonable choice when a more neutral activation profile is wanted, for example in someone who is already anxious, agitated, or sleeping poorly and would not do well with extra early jitteriness.

 The bottom line

 Fluoxetine and sertraline have similar effectiveness.
 They are closely matched SSRIs, and the choice is individualized and made with a prescriber.
 It is also common to try one and switch to the other if the fit is not right.
-A first medication that does not suit someone is a normal step in treatment, not a failure.
+A first medication that does not suit someone is a normal step in treatment, not a failure, and finding the right fit sometimes takes more than one try.

 Sources